 A graduate student may elect to withdraw from a graduate program.
-Each program shall have a process for reviewing a program withdrawal request which has been approved by and filed with the Dean of Graduate Studies.
-A graduate student who has been granted a program withdrawal shall normally receive a "W" for the current semester courses, be classified by the university as a nondegree-seeking student and must reapply for admission to the graduate program if they desire to return.
+Each program shall have a process for reviewing a program withdrawal request that has been approved by and filed with the dean of graduate studies.
+A graduate student who has been granted a program withdrawal shall normally receive a "W" for the current semester courses, be classified by the university as a nondegree-seeking student, and must reapply for admission to the graduate program, if they desire to return.
 If the student wishes to apply to a different graduate program, he/she must meet all admission requirements for the new program.

 Academic Review for Graduate Students

 1. All graduate students are expected to maintain a minimum of a 3.0 graduate program grade point average at all times.

 2. The academic review process will be conducted by the appropriate graduate program director for degree-seeking graduate students or by the Office of Graduate Studies for nondegree graduate students.
 Academic review is applicable to a graduate student

 i. a grade of D or F; or